 As long-time legal professionals ourselves, we strongly encourage Florida residents to seek legal counsel when they need it.

-Whether you are seeking justice for a personal injury, planning for your retirement, going through a divorce, or defending yourself against a criminal charge, a good attorney can play an invaluable role in helping you navigate a tricky legal situation successfully.
+Whether you are going through a divorce, or defending yourself against a criminal charge, a good attorney can play an invaluable role in helping you navigate a tricky legal situation successfully.

 But what happens when the attorney you hired and trusted with your affairs doesn’t end up being so trustworthy after all?
 What if your attorney’s negligence or errors end up making your legal situation even worse?
 If your lawyer fails to handle your case with due care or does not live up to certain standards, he or she has committed legal malpractice, and can be held accountable for the harm and inconvenience caused to you.